uesday saw European indices retrench a bit and US indices swing

 China data once again could have an impact on trading today as it may indicate how much room the PBOC has to engage in further monetary stimulus to help prop up the sagging China economy if needed.
 We also could see some activity in Australia and New Zealand markets today on continued reaction to yesterday’s weak China imports and ahead of tomorrow’s employment and PMI reports.

-didn’t fall as much as the Dax Tuesday, with its fall cushioned by strong UK same store sales, while GBP underperformed EUR.
+The FTSE didn’t fall as much as the Dax Tuesday, with its fall cushioned by strong UK same store sales, while GBP underperformed EUR.
 Employment figures could spark more activity in UK markets Wednesday.
 US markets, meanwhile could respond to retail sales and producer price reports heading into a busy back half of the week for US data that could drive more Fed interest rate speculation with two weeks to go until the next big decision.

 Intel $0.64 vs street $0.59